hayley0918/Amazona2/Readme.md

 - implement remove from cart action

 15. Implement Remove From Cart

+- create removeFromCart constants, actions and reducers
+- add reducer to store.js
+- use action in CartScreen.js

 16. Create Sample Users In MongoDB
 17. Create Sample Products In MongoDB
 18. Create Signin Backend